chiefmikey/docker-images/craftcms/README.md

 # **CraftCMS**

-This Alpine-based image runs Apache 2 serving a fresh CraftCMS installation with PHP 8 using PHP-FPM
+An Alpine-based image running Apache 2 serving a fresh CraftCMS installation with PHP 8 using PHP-FPM

 _This image requires minimal configuration to launch and successfully render the